Tuition payments during studies

 - Autumn semester studies (September-January): invoices are generated and sent to you in the Student Portal during May.
-Payment is due by 15 June for the 1st semester of studies.
+Payment is due by 15 June for the 1st semester of studies (but we strongly recommend payment is made by 1 June in order to make the residence permit application as early as possible).
 For following autumn semester studies (i.e. for your 3rd or 5th semester that takes place in autumn), invoices are generated and sent to you in the Student Portal during May and payment is due by 1 August.

 - Spring semester studies (January-June): invoices are generated and sent to you in the Student Portal during November.
 Payment is due by 15 December.